 Loss of Bone Mass

-The loss of bone mass does not immediately cause a compression fracture, but it can predispose the bone to sustaining fractures when introduced to trauma.
+The loss of bone mass does not immediately cause a compression fracture, but it can predispose the bone to sustain fractures when introduced to trauma.
 Osteoporosis is among the most common conditions associated with older age.
 It can affect both men and women.
 It occurs when the body breaks down more bone mass than it creates.
 Certain factors can exacerbate osteoporosis, such as the lack of sufficient calcium and vitamin D in one’s diet and the lack of weight-bearing exercises to keep the bones strong.
 As osteoporosis progresses, the bones continue to become more brittle and weak.

 Triggers of Vertebral Fractures